 Q: I have a pre-existing medical condition and do not want to travel – can I get a refund if I cancel my holiday?

 A: As with the above advice, you’re free to make the choice not to travel, but if the FCDO are not advising against travel to your destination then any cancellation would fall within our standard booking conditions.
-We recommend you consider moving your booking as early as possible.

 Q: When am I not entitled to a full refund?

 A: The Foreign & Commonwealth Office (FCDO) advice is in relation to imminent departures and if you have booked a “Package Holiday” and are not due to travel imminently, Solmar Villas will decide on an ongoing basis how far in advance we will begin offering alternative arrangements.

 Q: What happens if I have to travel if non-essential advice is in place?